Fisheries and Aquatic Sciences, B.S.

 - The degree combines the highly technical expertise spanning the study of chemistry, physics, statistics, geology, natural resource management and biology with a liberal education component, creating a professional with a broad skill set required for success in this high demand profession.

-- Flexibility within the curriculum provides you with a broad set of elective courses and opportunities for specialization.
+- Flexibility within the curriculum provides a broad set of elective courses and opportunities for specialization.

 - Authentic experiential learning in field and in laboratory learning environments.